Do you love to travel? Want to share your experiences with the world? Or have another passion you want to share? Join the world of blogging!

 Step 3: Choose Your Domain

-A domain is the actual URL — www.NAME.com — you will give your blog.
+A domain is the actual URL, or web address — www.NAME.com — you will give your blog.
 My domain is GotoTravelGal.com.

 Here are some tips when choosing a domain name: